Nules84/CI_PP2_ArtiQuiz/README.md

 * The Home page includes two paragraphs of text providing information to the user.
 This text welcomes the user and gives them slight encouragement.

-* Two buttons are found towards the bottom of the page.
-The first button will start the game.
-The second button will navigate the user to the leaderboard page.
+* One button is found towards the bottom of the page.
+This button will start the game.
-This is mentioned in the navigation section of this document.

 * Each button has the box-shadow hover effect.
 Box-shadow is highly appealing to the eye and offers a better user experience.
 It essentially makes the buttons glow gold when they're interacted with.